 Nov 28, 2023: The Samsung Q60C QLED, Amazon Fire TV Omni Series, TCL S4/S450G, and Vizio D40f-J09 were all replaced by the Roku Select Series, which is available in both 40 and 43-inch sizes and is better than all of the aforementioned TVs while being sold for a comparable price to the TCL.

-Our recommendations above are what we think are currently the best 40-43 inch televisions to buy for most people in each price range.
-We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think is currently the best 40-inch smart TV, 42-inch TV, or 43-inch TV to buy for most people in each price range.
+We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no TVs that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs that have a 40-42-43 inch size.
+If you would like to do the work of choosing yourself, here is the list of all our 40 to 43-inch TV reviews.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.